 This is not the first time Formula 1 has tried to invigorate a Grand Prix calendar, trialling a double points race at the 2014 Abu Dhabi Grand Prix and testing a knockout qualifying format back in 2016 – both of which ultimately failed and the sport reverted to the current formats.

-With three test events set to take place, fan feedback will be a big factor in whether or not the sprint races will continue into 2022 and beyond.
+With three test events in 2021, fan feedback will be a big factor in whether or not the sprint races will continue into 2022 and beyond.

 You can follow all the action from the brand-new sprint race weekend via F1 TV Pro!
 Subscribe here for the ultimate F1 viewing experience.